-In addition to the executive team, each MBA and IMBA full-time section and each masters program elects one representative for each of eight areas of responsibility: academic affairs, athletics, case competitions, communications, community and alumni relations, corporate relations, international affairs, and social affairs.
+In addition to the executive team, each MBA and IMBA full-time section and each masters program elects one representative for each of eight areas of responsibility: academic affairs, wellness, case competitions, marketing, customer insights, business development, international affairs, and social affairs.
 Elections for these positions are held during class in the second week of the Fall Term.
 Representatives are also elected from each new full-time section in the second or third week of the Winter Term.

-GBC meetings are held weekly.
-All Schulich graduate students

-are welcome to attend GBC meetings.
-A student who attends three consecutive GBC general council meetings, becomes a non-elected voting member of council.
+GBC general council meetings and portolio meetings are each held bi-weekly.
+All Schulich graduate students are welcome to attend GBC general council meetings.
+A student who attends three consecutive GBC general council meetings becomes a non-elected voting member of council.
 For assistance regarding any student-related issues, whether academic or social, students are encouraged to contact the GBC Office directly at W140B or by e-mail at gbc@schulich.yorku.ca.
 The GBC maintains an open door policy.